What are the

 Estate PlanningOne of the primary advantages of a living trust is that it offers you tax-efficient management and control of assets both now and also after your death.
 The growth in your estate is “pegged” and the value will increase in the trust.
 A trust creates an entity that owns assets outside your personal estate, consequently excluding these assets from estate duty.

-Taxes and costs amounting up to 35% can be saved through proper structuring, as an individual will be liable for the following costs and taxes upon death:
+Taxes and costs up to as much as 35% can be saved through proper structuring, as an individual would be liable for the following costs and taxes upon death:

 - Capital Gains Tax (16,4%).

 - Executor's fees (at 3,99% of the gross estate).
 This is a particularly unnecessary and avoidable tax.
 Executor's fees are calculated on the gross value of an estate and deducted before any other expenses.